The Return of the Rat

-The Return of the Rat is a 1929 British silent drama film directed by Graham Cutts and starring Ivor Novello, Isabel Jeans and Mabel Poulton.
+The Return of the Rat is a 1929 British sound drama film directed by Graham Cutts and starring Ivor Novello, Isabel Jeans and Mabel Poulton.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects.
 It was made by Gainsborough Pictures at their Islington Studios.
-It was also released with a music-and-effects soundtrack for cinemas wired for sound.
+It was also released in a silent version for cinemas not wired for sound.